 Minaal is proof that backpack design has come a long way in just the last few years.
 Its bags are sleek, minimalist, and, dare we say, classy.
 They feature an urban stealth aesthetic that’s equally at home in the boardroom as on a crowded train platform in Vietnam.
 The Minaal Carry-on 2.0 Travel Backpack can be shouldered like a traditional backpack or carried on its side with a briefcase-style handle.
 It accommodates up to 15-inch laptops and 11-inch devices within a shock-proof DeviceNet compartment.
 It’s sized right to both maximize interior volume and comply with U.S. and European carry-on limits.
 Plus, the included seam-sealed rain cover wraps around the entire affair to keep valuables safe and dry.
 For all these reasons, it’s one of the best business travel backpacks available.

 Tortuga Outbreaker 45L

 Tortuga’s streamlined catalog of products is still among our favorites for urban travelers.
 The Outbreaker 45L is a maximum-size carry-on with plenty of space to accommodate everything pro packers might need.
 It combines the convenience and go-anywhere portability of a backpack with the sensible organization design of a traditional suitcase.
 The exterior is stripped down to only the basics, while the inside features a bevy of well-thought-out pockets and sleeves for organizing laptops, tablets, books, paperwork, and accessories.
 Unlike most travel backpacks, the Outbreaker includes a padded hip belt that transfers up to 80% of the bag’s weight to the shoulders, ensuring it’s comfortable to carry over long distances.
 Plus, the entire affair weighs just 5.1 pounds.

-These packs are ideal for checking through to your final destination and can contain everything you might need for weeks, even months on the road.
+These packs are ideal for checking through to your final destination and can contain everything you might need for weeks or even months on the road.